fredwang0216/eattogether_ideation/README.md

 - Integration with restaurant reservation systems
 - User ratings and reviews for restaurants and dining experiences
 - Expanded filter options for compatibility matching
-- Event creation for themed dining experiences # eattogether_ideation
+- Event creation for themed dining experiences